mmattyV/jkwon-chinese-ethics-project/SETUP.md

 # Quick Setup Guide

-This is a streamlined setup guide to get your Reddit Clone running quickly.
+This is a streamlined setup guide to get **PhiloFeed** running quickly.

 ## 1. Install Dependencies